tau-lang/tau/README.md

   <h1>Tau</h1>
 </div>

 This is the main source code repository for Tau.
-It contains the experimental compiler.
+It contains the compiler.

 ## Quickstart